Who We Are

 Why Choose the Guide Dog Foundation?

 It costs over $50,000 to breed, raise, train, and place one assistance dog; however, all of the Foundations' services are provided at no charge to the individual.
-Funding comes from the generosity of individuals, corporations, foundations, businesses, and service and fraternal clubs.
+Funding comes from the generosity of individuals, corporations, foundations, and community organizations.

 The Foundation would not be able to provide guide and assistance dogs free of charge to our consumers without your help.
 The Guide Dog Foundation appreciates every dollar we receive, and your faith in us is extremely important.
 Fiscal prudence is one of our top priorities as your donations allow us to advance our mission.
-As we have been privileged to witness, a guide or assistance dog brings a newfound sense of independence and dignity to someone with disabilities.
+As we have been privileged to witness, a guide or assistance dog brings a newfound sense of independence and dignity to someone with disabilities allowing them to live without boundaries.

 To learn more about the history of the Foundation, CLICK HERE.